Skip to content

 The Short Answer: Which Armed Forces Support Helps with Stairlifts?

-There is no central “military stairlift grant,” but several veterans’ charities and funds may help with:
+There is no central “military stairlift grants,” but several veterans’ charities and funds may help with:

 • Home adaptations